yoanisgil/blog-medium/python+docker/episode-i/README.md

 [Python](https://www.python.org/) is the language I feel most comfortable with, which means that those projects (mostly web applications or web APIs) have been developed with heavy usage of frameworks and libraries available under the language's ecosystem.

-I'd like to share my journey this far, and well it all starts with the development process.
-I'll split this post into two main articles:

-- **Episode I** (i.e this article): Focus on the development experience, built upon Docker/Docker Compose.
-- **Episode II**: An overview of the different Cloud solutions I've worked with for deploying Docker applications.
+I'll be sharing my journey this far in a series of blog posts (hopefully only two).
+The first one, which I named **Episode I** focuses on the development experience. **Episode II** is an overview of the different Cloud solutions I've worked with for deploying Docker applications and how to run the demo application on container friendly environment.

 # The Application

 For the purpose of this demo we're going to use a very simple [Flask](http://flask.pocoo.org/) application named [Easy GeoIP](https://github.com/yoanisgil/easygeoip).
 The application comprises three main components:

 - An endpoint which takes-in a Domain Name or IP Address and uses the MaxMind City database to return all of the information associated to the given Domain Name/IP Address.
 - A web page, which will present the information returned by the endpoint mentioned above, in a user-friendly way (see screenshot below).
 - A PostgresSQL database which is used to fill-in the timezone for the provided Domain Name or IP Address, when not available in the MaxMind City Database.

 Below a high-level view of the application architecture: